aaronmcdaid/CONSTEXPR_LAMBDA/README.md

         { return x * x; }
     };
 ```
+But this can't (usually) be written in just any location, for example you can't define new types
+in the middle of expression.
+In order to work around this, and define a new type in the middle of an existing expression,
-But we want to write this inside another expression.
-First, we create a lambda which
+we create a lambda which
-return this 'type' indirectly via a pointer.
+returns this `x` 'type' indirectly via a pointer.
 This allows us to write our type anywhere
 we want: (except in *unevaluated contexts*, for which you should consider my {crazy!} [cambda](https://github.com/aaronmcdaid/cambda) library)

 ```